ThePyth0nKid/pp2Memory/README.md

 Considering the core UX principles, I began by contemplating the strategy for this website, defining the target users and the features/technologies they would desire.

-Fuut's target users are:
+Target Users for Cyberpunk Memory:

-- Aged 25-50
+- Aged 18-99
-- Technology enthusiasts and early adopters
+- Enthusiasts of technology and early adopters
-- Individuals interested in sustainable and automated food solutions
+- Individuals with a keen interest in sustainable and automated gaming experiences
-- Households or businesses looking to modernize their culinary process

-What these users would be looking for:

-- Clear, concise, easy-to-find information
+- Gamers and puzzle enthusiasts looking for a unique challenge

+Key Expectations of the Users:

+- Clarity and Simplicity: Users should easily find their way around the game interface.
+- Immersive Visuals: Engaging cyberpunk-themed graphics that draw players into the dystopian world.
-- Beautiful photos that provide inspiration
+- Challenging Gameplay: Memory puzzles that provide both entertainment and mental stimulation.

 ### **Structure**